 He is a coeditor of the Multichannel Speech Processing Section of the Springer Handbook of Speech Processing (Springer, 2008), a coauthor of Fundamentals of Signal Enhancement and Array Signal Processing (Wiley-IEEE Press, 2018), and a General Cochair of the 2010 International Workshop on Acoustic Echo and Noise Control.

-He is a recipient of the Norman Seiden Prize for Academic Excellence (2017), the SPS Signal Processing Letters Best Paper Award (2014), the Alexander Goldberg Prize for Excellence in Research, and the Muriel and David Jacknow Award for Excellence in Teaching.
-He serves as an associate member of the IEEE Audio and Acoustic Signal Processing Technical Committee.
-He served as Associate Editor of the IEEE TRANSACTIONS ON SPEECH AND AUDIO PROCESSING and IEEE SIGNAL PROCESSING LETTERS, and as a member of the IEEE Audio and Acoustic Signal Processing Technical Committee and the IEEE Speech and Language Processing Technical Committee.
+He was awarded the Norman Seiden Prize for Academic Excellence (2017), the SPS Signal Processing Letters Best Paper Award (2014), the Alexander Goldberg Prize for Excellence in Research (2010), and the Muriel and David Jacknow Award for Excellence in Teaching (2009).
+He serves as Associate Member of the IEEE Audio and Acoustic Signal Processing Technical Committee.
+He served as Associate Editor, IEEE TRANSACTIONS ON SPEECH AND AUDIO PROCESSING (2004-2007); Associate Editor, IEEE SIGNAL PROCESSING LETTERS (2004-2008); Member, IEEE Audio and Acoustic Signal Processing Technical Committee (2012-2017); and Member, IEEE Speech and Language Processing Technical Committee (2013-2015).

-He is a Fellow of the IEEE for contributions to the theory and application of speech enhancement”.
+He is a Fellow of the IEEE “for contributions to the theory and application of speech enhancement”.
 He is a Distinguished Lecturer of IEEE Signal Processing Society (2019-2020).